To build or buy.

 We have a strong development team but our core business should not be interrupted from building and maintaining a Customer Data Platform.
 Instead, we would like to run pilots (POCs) quickly before we go all-in, test that a CDP is the right solution for us, and leverage the knowledge that a vendor has in the field to fuel our growth.
 We might even find a vendor who is specialized in our line of business.
 Again, it is obvious where this group lies in the “build or buy” equation.

 Well, as always, it depends.

 Group A refers to enterprises that operate within software business and have already a rather big dedicated team that they can allocate in various IT projects.
 What they might miss is the people investment required to deliver and maintain a custom CDP which is considerably higher than the buy option.
-In addition, scope creeps, failure to accurately define specifications (& use cases), cost overruns can transform the project to a large-scale IT project lost in translation.
-However, done right, they can build a solution which fits their needs ~ 100% and reap the benefits once it is launched.
+In addition, scope creeps, failure to accurately define specifications (& use cases), cost overruns can transform the project into a large-scale IT project lost in translation.
+However, done right, they can build a solution that fits their needs ~ 100% and reap the benefits once it is launched.

 Common pitfalls & how to think around them

 Below are some of the common pitfalls that I have noticed that Marketing leaders fall for when discussing a CDP solution.
 Let’s look into them: